- 01Gentle density lets you add 2-4 units per property without commercial financing — staying under the 4-unit residential lending threshold

 But here's where it gets interesting.
 Post-conversion, the ARV on a three-unit property in Sacramento appraises at $720,000 to $785,000.
 You've forced appreciation of $117,000 to $182,000 on top of a property spinning off $32,400 a year in NOI.
 That's real equity.

-Scaling — From One Property to an Empire
+Scaling — From One Property to a Portfolio

 The strategy repeats.
 Buy a single-family home with ADU potential.
 Add units.
 Refi at the new ARV.
 Pull equity.
 Buy the next one.